keshavshivkumar/flowlogparser/README.md

 - The logs are of the fixed specified format.
 The program should be able to handle from Versions 2-7 as long as the fields in V2 are in the same order and not null.
 - The matches are case-insensitive.
 - The tags can map to more than one port-protocol combinations.
+- The file written to is of TXT format.
+- The test case file deletes the files it creates.
+If any existing file exists in the directory and has the same name as one of the files being used in the code, it will get deleted.